 Weirdest - running through a couple of traffic cones placed in the street at a military checkpoint and being chased and challenged by unhappy guards who felt I disrespected their post.

 If you could have any talent or skill in the entire world, without needing to practice and money was no limitation, what would it be?
-K-Pop sensation.
+The oratory power of the great leaders.